 We assumed this was just an Italian thing so we rolled with it.

 Once we were nearly on the boat, it became clear that it was actually a private boat party for the class of 1969 from some sort of school or college.
 We figured that as we weren’t actually alive then, this probably wasn’t our boat.
 We endured the walk of shame back along the platform and waited for the boat which actually was ours.
 (Luckily, from doing this, we ended up at the front of the queue, and had our pick of seats on our actual boat).

 We even had the pleasure of flying over Lake Como on the flight back.

 Leonardo Da Vinci’s “The Last Supper”

 One thing I really wish we’d had time to see was The Last Supper at the Piazza Santa Maria.
-We had looked into it, but it was €36.00 each and you only get around 15 minutes to look at the painting.
+We had looked into it, but it was €36.00 each and you only get around 15 minutes to look at the painting, so I was outnumbered.
 If it was just me, I would have gone to see it.
-But the others didn’t have the budget to do this so we gave it a miss.
-If I go to Milan again I’ll definitely make sure I take the time to see it.

 If you’re planning to visit Milan, I’d recommend around 4 nights.
 We had 2 nights/3 days, which, in my opinion, wasn’t enough time to explore this wonderful, vast city!

 Have you been to Milan or Lake Como?
 Let me know in the comments below!